A Study of Experimental Gemcitabine Hydrochloride and Cisplatin For Invasive Bladder Urothelial Cancer

 - Step 2 Patient Registration Eligibility Criteria

-- Patients must have completed 4 or more cycles of protocol-directed chemotherapy
+- Patients must have completed 4 or more cycles of protocol-directed chemotherapy and DDR gene results must be available

 - Step 3 Patient Registration Eligibility Criteria (only patients with a DDR gene alteration)